sonnguyen129/chest-prediction-deep-lungs/README.md

 # chest-prediction-deep-lungs
-Core model of prediction task of my team projects in Vietnam Online Hackathon 2020.
+Prediction-task core model of my team projects in Vietnam Online Hackathon 2020.

 After three rounds, my team known as Deep Lungs have won the the third price and receive a job offer from Sun* Startup Studio.
 We use InceptionNet + ResNet and Attention Mechanisms to create Image Captioning model which helps doctors to generate some diagnosis on Lungs X-Ray Images.